Otherwise Award: Administration

-The Tiptree award is administered by the Tiptree "Motherboard".
+The Otherwise award is administered by a panel called the "Motherboard".

-Fundraising efforts for the Tiptree have included publications (two cookbooks), "feminist bake sales", and auctions.
+Fundraising efforts for the award have included publications (two cookbooks), "feminist bake sales", and auctions.
 The Tiptree cookbook The Bakery Men Don't See, edited by WisCon co-founder Jeanne Gomoll, was nominated for a 1992 Hugo Award.
-Tiptree Award juries traditionally consist of four female and one male juror (the "token man").
+Otherwise Award juries traditionally consist of four female and one male juror (the "token man").
 The auctions were one of the keynote events of WisCon, and they were run by author Ellen Klages from their inception in 1994 until 2016.
 A variety of items were auctioned, ranging from signed first editions of art or written works by SF luminaries and authors, such as Octavia Butler, Ursula K. Le Guin, Suzette Haden Elgin, Freddie Baer, and many others, to quirky items with some connection to feminism, science fiction, or fandom, such as a hand-knitted uteruses created by Klages, letters, photos, memorabilia, toys, and art.
 Artist Freddie Baer produced an annual collage, which was printed on t-shirts and posters, in support of the organization.

-In 2011, the Tiptree Motherboard received the Science Fiction Research Association's Thomas D. Clareson Award for Distinguished Service for its "outstanding service activities – promotion of SF teaching and study, editing, reviewing, editorial writing, publishing, organizing meetings, mentoring, and leadership in SF/fantasy organizations".
+In 2011, the Motherboard received the Science Fiction Research Association's Thomas D. Clareson Award for Distinguished Service for its "outstanding service activities – promotion of SF teaching and study, editing, reviewing, editorial writing, publishing, organizing meetings, mentoring, and leadership in SF/fantasy organizations".